microchip-pic-avr-solutions/pic18f57q43-cnano-bootloader-melody/readme.md

   10. For the end application project, we also need to configure the linker setting for the verification scheme used.
 Please checkout the Compiler and Linker Settings section for the details.

   11. We have completed the needed configurations for the end application project.
-Compile and build the project by clicking the Clean and Build Main Project button on the toolbar.
+Compile and build the project by clicking the Clean and Build Main Project on the toolbar.

   12. The application HEX can be loaded on the microcontroller through Microchip's Unified Bootloader Host Application(UBHA).